 Swim in the Natural Pools

-If you don’t feel like doing anything, then what better place to lay out and lap up the sunshine?
-Simply pick one of the rocks here and dip your toes in the water, soaking up the ambience of the place.
+If you don’t feel like doing anything, what better place to lay out and lap up the sunshine?
+Simply pick one of the rocks here and dip your toes in the water, soaking up the ambiance.

 But if you’re easily restless and feeling active, then you can also jump into the pools!
 Some of them are deep enough to dive into, but always be careful and maybe ask your guide (or at the visitor center) where it is safe to dive in Semuc Champey.